nodename/vscode-hacker-typer/README.md

 ## Features

 - Record and play **macros**.
-- Insert stop points, so you don't accidentally overrun your talking points while live coding.
+- Insert stop points, so you don't accidentally overrun your talking points while "live coding."
+- Play macros back either automatically or by typing randomly.

 ## How to use Hacker Typer